Luxembourg agrees to end bank secrecy with U.S. authorities

 The decision by Luxembourg comes on the eve of a European Union summit which will discuss sharing more data on citizens who park wealth across borders, with European leaders keen to limit tax evasion at a time of tight budgets and austerity.

-"Luxembourg wishes to see the same conditions apply to all competing financial centers and to see the automatic exchange of information accepted as the international standard," the ministry said in a statement.
+"Luxembourg wishes to see the same conditions apply to all competing financial centres and to see the automatic exchange of information accepted as the international standard," the ministry said in a statement.

-Decades of banking secrecy helped Luxembourg to establish what is now one of the biggest financial centers in Europe and to make its citizens the region's wealthiest in terms of per-capita income.
+Decades of banking secrecy helped Luxembourg to establish what is now one of the biggest financial centres in Europe and to make its citizens the region's wealthiest in terms of per-capita income.